Should I try to help a hedgehog?

-Hedgehogs usually hibernate between November through to mid March, but they can sometimes be seen out and about during this period changing nesting sites.
-It is unusual to see a hedgehog staggering around during winter or in daylight, so if you do see one and it looks unwell, it might need a helping hand.
+Hedgehogs usually hibernate between November to mid-March, but they can sometimes be seen out and about during this period changing nesting sites.
+It is unusual to see a hedgehog around during winter or in daylight, so if you do see one and it looks unwell, it might need a helping hand.

 Handling and care

 Hedgehogs are wild animals, so being handled is a stressful experience.
 If you are unsure, contact a specialist group before trying to help.
 If you decide to intervene, here's what to do: